 Always (because of the absolute word “never”)

-Everything (because “never good enough” affects everything else beside the task that you didn’t well)
+Everything (because “never good enough” affects everything else besides the task that you didn’t well)

 When bad things happened (as they naturally would), and when we persistently explained them as Me, Always, and Everything, it would be a big cause for depression.